fintechneo/angular2-templates/README.md

 ## Production bundle creation

+The production bundle is created using Ahead Of Time compilation ( https://angular.io/docs/ts/latest/cookbook/aot-compiler.html ).
+This way we don't need to include the angular compiler at runtime, neither does the templates need to be compiled as they are translated to javascript instructions that generates the page programatically.
+This is one of the reasons Angular 2 is both faster and lighter than many alternative frameworks (and also faster and lighter than not using any framework at all).

-To build a production bundle (app-bundle.min.js) for running in index.html type:
+To build a production bundle (aot-build.min.js) for running in index.html type:

 ```
-npm run bundle
+npm run dist
 ```

 ## Test environment